DF5HSE/SEPractice2021/README.md

 ### Sponsor
 [(Back to top)](#table-of-contents)

 Just send money to our credit card with the following number xxxx-xxxx-xxxx-xxxx.
 Thanks a lot.
-Names of top donatros won't be forgiven.
+Names of top donatros won't be forgotten.

 ### Adding new features or fixing bugs
 [(Back to top)](#table-of-contents)